David Tyshler: Coaching career

 From 1961 to 1973 Tyshler was the head coach of the Soviet national sabre team, and among his notable pupils were Sergey Sharikov, Viktor Krovopuskov, Mark Midler, Mark Rakita, Viktor Sidyak, and Viktor Bazhenov.
 He coached five Olympic champions.
 He became a Merited Master of Sports of the USSR, and Honoured Trainer of the USSR.

 Tyshler opened fencing schools in Russia and South Africa.

-René Roch, President of the FIE, honoured Tysher with a gold medal of the FIE for his untiring dedication to the sport of fencing.
+René Roch, President of the FIE, honoured Tyshler with a gold medal of the FIE for his untiring dedication to the sport of fencing.

 Academic career

 In 1949 Tyshler graduated from Central State Order of Lenin Institute of Physical Culture (CGOLIFK).
 In 1983 he was awarded a PhD degree of Doctor of Science in Paedogogical Sciences.
 In 1984 Tyshler became a professor in the Fencing and Modern Pentathlon Department at what is currently Russian State University of Physical Education, Sport, Youth and Tourism (RGUFKSiT; CGOLIFK, but after several name changes).
 He became Head of the Cathedra of Fencing.
 In 1995 he won the All-Russian "Sports Elite 1995" contest as "Russia's best scholar in the sphere of Olympic training".

 Tyshler wrote over 170 academic publications, including over 40 books, many of which have been translated into English, Spanish, German, French, Polish, Romanian, and Chinese.
 He also wrote a book on fencing on stage and screen, and an autobiography.
 He staged the fencing scenes in a number of Moscow theaters, as well as in Soviet movies including How Czar Peter the Great Married Off His Moor (1978), 31 June (1978), and The Very Same Munchhausen (1979).

 Tyshler was chairman of the Board of Directors of the International Charity Fund for Future of Fencing.